User-Centered Design in Custom Enterprise Software

 b.
 User tool-tips and guidelines

 Designers can also equip software with tooltips - short messages that appear as a reaction to a particular user action and provide employees with instructions on how to use the software.
 For example, if an employee hovers a mouse over a data entry field or other interface element, a tooltip can provide brief explanatory text on how to use this element.
-Additionally, incorporating back-testing software allows users to analyze the performance of trading strategies against historical data, aiding in decision-making processes within financial contexts.
+Additionally, incorporating back-testing software allows users to analyze the performance of trading strategies against historical data, aiding in decision-making processes within financial contexts and explore powerful PSQL alternatives for enhanced database management and flexibility, and integrate regression testing to ensure system stability and reliability.

 c.
 Standardization and consistency